 March 2, 1937: Judy, now a series regular, made her weekly appearance on the “Jack Oakie’s College” radio show.
-She sang “Something In The Air,” and, in tribute to Sophie Tucker (who she would soon work with), “Some Of These Days.”
+She sang “Dixieland Band” and reprised it at the end of the program with Oakie, fellow guests Al Shaw and Sam Lee, and the studio chorus.
 No recording of this broadcast is known to exist.

 Also printed on this day was a notice about Judy’s upcoming appearance in Columbus, Ohio, on March 4th.

 March 2, 1939: MGM was beginning to send out some photos of The Wizard of Oz not only to garner interest but also to gauge the public’s reaction.
 Principal filming had just finished a few days prior, even though this second article incorrectly notes that filming had begun on the Kansas scenes “today.”
 The film still had a long way to go before its premiere in August, including some pickup scenes, underscoring, effects, and previews.